odethier-ulb/mtSVG/README.md

   --monochromatic       Do not colorize
   --font FONT           The font to use
-  --output OUTPUT       The path of the output to create --circular            Draw a circular representation (for single gff only)
+  --output OUTPUT       The path of the output to create --circular            Draw a circular representation (for --gff only)
 ```

 ## Usages